Real Presence – Does it Mean Cannibalism?

 But man cannot live without bread.
 And by calling Protestants communities Christian–and specifically by saying that Protestants can be and are holy–we seem to be saying that Protestants are living men who never eat.

 Let me offer a counterexample.
-Consider a person who is baptized in the Catholic Church as a baby, but is paralyzed and has a severe form of mental retardation, and never develops a mental capacity beyond that of a 1 year-old.
+Consider a person who is baptized in the Catholic Church as a baby, but is paralyzed and has a severe form of mental disability, and never develops a mental capacity beyond that of a 1 year-old.
 He never receives the Eucharist.
 This person lives to be 65, and then dies.
 Must this man lose the sanctifying grace he received in baptism, because he could not receive the Eucharist for 65 years?
 If you say, “No, because he cannot sin”, then the issue is penance, not the Eucharist.
 And Protestants who (as Protestants, though with invincible ignorance about the Catholic Church) have perfect contrition for their post-baptismal sins, receive the effects of the sacrament of penance, by desire.
 Otherwise, no Protestant who committed a mortal sin after baptism could be saved, without becoming Catholic and receiving the sacrament of penance.

 There is one Body, but even those outside this Body may (and do) enjoy some of the effects of the Soul of this Body, including sanctifying grace and salvation.
 Catechumens are not yet members of the Church, but they receive the effects of baptism by desire, and may be saved if they die as a Catechumen.
 The Church has always believed this, and she has always understood “extra ecclesiam nulla salus” with this qualification.
 Likewise, the necessity of the Eucharist must also be understood with the proper qualifications.